Dog friendly holidays in South Devon

 We have enclosed gardens . . .

 and although we welcome well behaved dogs we know that sometimes they can be inquisitive and like to go AWOL!
-We have four cottages with enclosed gardens: Willows, Rafters, Buddleia and Honeysuckle and more details can be found on the individual cottage pages on our Dittiscombe website.
+We have cottages with enclosed gardens: Rafters and Honeysuckle and more details can be found on the individual cottage pages on our Dittiscombe website.

 We are near The Dog Lodge . . .